linrongbin16/colorbox.nvim/README.md

 1. Start a web crawler on [vimcolorscheme.com/top](https://vimcolorschemes.com/top) and [awesome-neovim#colorscheme](https://www.trackawesomelist.com/rockerBOO/awesome-neovim/readme/#colorscheme),
-   collect all the **awesome** colors.
+   collect all the awesome colors.
-2. Add all these repositores as git submodules.
-While setup this plugin, it will append all submodules to vim's runtimepath(same as plugin managers do).
+2. Download all these repositores, and copy the source code to this plugin.

+For now I run these scripts every day, so users could get daily updates.
+But I'm not sure how long I can last, this thing could be fully automatic if using a cloud machine, which is not free.